Eunola, Alabama

 Eunola is a census-designated place and former town in Geneva County, Alabama, United States.
 It is part of the Dothan, Alabama Metropolitan Statistical Area.
 At the 2020 census, the population was 284.
 The town was disincorporated in 2007.

 History

 Eunola was initially appeared on the 1900 U.S. Census as an incorporated community.
 It did not reappear on the census rolls until 1940.
 It was disincorporate by judicial order in 2007 due to its not having held elections in half a century and lacking the minimum of 300 residents required to reincorporate under Alabama state law.
 It was reclassified as a census-designated place in 2010.

+The town suffered extensive damage from an EF2 tornado on January 25, 2026.

 Geography

-Eunola is located at (31.038766, -85.845415).

 According to the U.S. Census Bureau, the town has a total area of 1.8 sqmi, of which 1.8 sqmi is land and 0.01 sqmi (0.76%) is water.

 Demographics

+After disincorporation, Eunola was listed as a census designated place in the 2010 U.S. census.